Northwestern Wildcats: Controversies

 In 1998, two former Northwestern basketball players, Kenneth Dion Lee and Dewey Williams, were charged and convicted for sports bribery.
 The players were part of a gambling ring and received money to fix three games against other Big 10 schools during the 1995 season.
 The football team became embroiled in a different betting scandal later that year when federal prosecutors indicted four former players for perjury related to betting on their own games.
-In August 2001, Rashidi Williams, a senior safety, collapsed and died during practice from an asthma attack.
+In August 2001, Rashidi Wheeler, a senior safety, collapsed and died during practice from an asthma attack.
 An autopsy revealed that he had ephedrine, a stimulant banned by the NCAA, in his system which prompted Northwestern to investigate the prevalence of stimulants and other banned substances across all of its athletic programs.

 In May 2006 the website BadJocks.com republished photos a reader had found on Webshots of the women's soccer team hazing its freshmen.
 The whole team was suspended for a time as a result.
 In the wake of the incident, head coach Jenny Haigh resigned and was replaced by Stephanie Erickson, the school's all-time leader in goals and points.

 On July 7, 2023, Northwestern University announced that football head coach Pat Fitzgerald would be put on a two-week suspension after an independent investigation into hazing allegations revealed that a whistleblower's claims "were largely supported by evidence."
 Fitzgerald denied knowing about the hazing and began his two-week, without-pay suspension on July 7.
 The investigation was conducted by Washington, D.C. law firm Arent Fox Schiff and led by Maggie Hickey, a former Illinois inspector general.
 The next day, The Daily Northwestern reported that hazing allegations "involved coerced sexual acts," and that "Fitzgerald may have known that the hazing took place."
 The Daily Northwestern reported on July 10 that Northwestern's football team had a "culture enabling racism."
 Following The Daily's reporting, Northwestern University president Michael H. Schill wrote in a letter to the community that he "failed to sufficiently consider [Fitzgerald's] failure in levying a sanction."
 On July 10, Fitzgerald was fired.

 On July 24, 2023, it was revealed that hazing had taken place in 2021 within the volleyball program and that the school had covered it up.
 Head coach Shane Davis was quietly suspended and put on leave throughout the course of the investigation.
 Northwestern would continue to employ Davis through the 2023 season before firing him after the season ended.

 In July 2023, Northwestern fired the baseball head coach, Jim Foster, after one season due to engaging in bullying and abusive behavior.